Q: What is the currency that you use on the website?

 Q: Why are your Conophytum seeds always sold out?

 A: Unfortunately the demand for Conophytum seeds is currently so high that there is just now way for us to keep up with the demand.
 This results in items being sold out almost immediately upon listing them.
-There is really not much I can do about it, but I suspect and hope this situation will normalize itself in time to come when the Asian market comes to its senses and the "fashion trend" wears off.
+There is really not much I can do about it, but I suspect and hope this situation will normalize itself in time to come when the Asian market slows down and the "fashion trend" starts to wears off.

 Q: Are you on social media, where can we follow you and keep up to date?

 A: Cape Succulent Seeds has an Instagram account where we post pictures on a regular basis (capesucculentseeds) In my private capacity I also run a facebook page called: Aslander's botanical photography which is mostly used for showcasing pictures of succulents photographed in habitat.